 Enabling this consistent and predictable policy framework and thus fostering VoIP innovation can help lead to breakthrough new benefits.
-We look forward to working with Pennsylvania leaders to forge pragmatic solutions that enable consumers, businesses, and the economy to achieve the full promise and potential that VoIP can deliver.
+We look forward to working with New York leaders to forge pragmatic solutions that enable consumers, businesses, and the economy to achieve the full promise and potential that VoIP can deliver.
+Thank you for sponsoring the bill.